How to Stop Mindless Snacking: 3 Simple Tips from a Dietitian

 Before you reach for something to eat, pause and ask yourself: Am I Hungry, Angry, Lonely, or Tired?
 If the answer isn't hunger, food won't solve the problem.

-• Physical hunger builds slowly — cravings strike fast
+- Physical hunger builds slowly, but cravings strike fast

 2. Secure Satiety with Protein and Fiber